bigfix/developer.bigfix.com/site/reference/types/network-adapter.md

 # secondary wins server of &lt;network adapter&gt; : ipv4 address

-Returns the IPv4 address of the secondary wins server of the specified network adapter.As of version 8.0 of BES, this inspector type is derived from an &amp;lt;ipv4or6 address&amp;gt; type.
+Returns the IPv4 address of the secondary wins server of the specified network adapter.As of version 8.0 of BES, this inspector type is derived from an &lt;ipv4or6 address&lt; type.

 # status of &lt;network adapter&gt; : integer